 - Never allow rubbish to fall freely from any level of the project.
 Use chutes or other approved waste-removal devices.

-- Seal waste and product drums and containers tightly to reduce evaporation, spillage, and contamination.
+- Seal waste and product drums/containers tightly to reduce evaporation, spillage, and contamination.

-- Ensure the disposal of scrap, waste, recyclables and surplus materials is in accordance with Federal regulations and local codes.
+- Ensure the disposal of scraps, waste, recyclables and surplus materials is in accordance with Federal regulations and local codes.

 - Never dispose of any waste into storm or sanitary sewers.

 - Frequently schedule the safe collection and removal of combustible waste.